troglobit/uftpd/README.md

     sudo setcap cap_net_bind_service+ep uftpd

-To change port on either FTP or TFTP, use
+To change port on either FTP or TFTP, use:

     uftpd -o ftp=PORT,tftp=PORT

 Set `PORT` to zero (0) to disable either service.

+By default, uftpd will exit if it detects the FTP root is writable.
+To allow writable FTP root:

+    uftpd -o writable PATH

 Running from inetd